azlafaasmi/CIS6003_AdvancedProgramming/README.md

 ## Overview

-The Sunrise Dental Clinic Management System is a web-based Java application developed to automate the daily operations of Sunrise Dental Clinic.
-The system replaces manual paper-based processes with a computerized solution for managing patients, appointments, treatments, billing, reports, and user authentication.
+The Sunrise Dental Clinic Management System is a web-based Java application developed to automate patient registration, appointment scheduling, treatment management, billing, and reporting functions for Sunrise Dental Clinic.
+The system replaces manual paper-based processes with a secure, efficient, and centralized digital solution.

-This project was developed as part of the Advanced Programming coursework and follows Object-Oriented Programming principles, a three-tier architecture, design patterns, database integration, and web technologies.

----

 ## Features